Ohtuproju2021syksy/Discord-Bot-better/README.md

 CHANNEL_ID=channel-for-the-tests
 ```

-BOT_TEST_ID can be found as Application ID under General Information of your bot in [Discord Developer Portal](https://discord.com/developers/applications).
-CHANNEL_ID can be found by right clicking the channel after enabling developer mode.
+Make your own Discord test Bot.
+You can find instructions [here](./documentation/setuptestbot.md).

-Once you have [invited](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) both of your bots to the server, run following command to run the corde tests:
+Once you have setup both of your Bots to your server, run following command to run the tests:

 ```
-npm run test:corde
+npm run test (run all the tests) npm run test:corde (run only the corde tests)
 ```